Building a culture of rigorous and respectful engagement on campus and beyond

 "Ethical Disagreement and Civil Discourse"

-In Spring 2024, CEHV will begin offering a newly-approved teaching endorsement through the Drake Institute for Teaching and Learning.
+In Spring 2024, CEHV began offering a teaching endorsement through the Drake Institute for Teaching and Learning.
 Through active learning exercises, this endorsement provides instructors and group leaders with tools and strategies to navigate contentious ethical disagreements and foster civil discourse in their classrooms or programs.

 Philosophy, Politics, and Economics (PPE) major